japneetkaur7909-hash/Inductionprogram2025/README.md

 ---

-## Session by Dr. Lakhvir Singh Khana (Incharge – CML, SWAYAM–NPTEL Coordinator)•	Dr. Lakhvir Singh Khana introduced students to the government-supported platforms SWAYAM and NPTEL.
+## Session by Dr. Lakhvir Singh Khana (Incharge – CML, SWAYAM–NPTEL Coordinator)

+**Dr. Lakhvir Singh Khana** introduced students to the government-supported platforms **SWAYAM and NPTEL.**

 ## Key points about the platforms:

-	 •	Offer a wide range of courses across disciplines.
+- Offer a wide range of courses across disciplines.
-	 •	Courses are designed and taught by IIT professors.
+- Courses are designed and taught by **IIT PROFESSORS.**
-	 •	Provide opportunities for self-paced, open learning.
+- Provide opportunities for **self-paced, open learning.**

-	•	He highlighted the special importance of NPTEL courses:
+- He highlighted the special importance of **NPTEL COURSES:**

-	 •	Directly relevant to academic studies.
+- Directly relevant to academic studies.
-	 •	Helpful in building both subject knowledge and practical skills.
+- Helpful in building both subject knowledge and practical skills.

-	•	During the session:
+- **During the session:**

-  	•	Students created their own accounts on the platforms.
+- Students created their **own accounts** on the platforms.

-	•	Post-session experience:
+- **Post-session experience:**

-	 •	Explored the courses available on the portal.
+- Explored the courses available on the portal.
-	 •	Personally enrolled in “Developing Soft Skills and Personality”.
+- Personally enrolled in **"Developing Soft Skills and Personality".**
-	 •	Looking forward to pursuing it with genuine enthusiasm.
+- Looing forward to pursuing it with genuine enthusisam.

 ---

 ## Closing Session by Mr. Arvind Dhingra (Director – STEP & Incharge – TAC)

-  •	Observed that students were becoming restless and adjusted his talk accordingly.
+- Observed that students were becoming restless and adjust his talk accordingly.
-	•	Delivered a short and concise session to maintain attention.
+- Delivered a **short and concise session**to maintain attention.
-	•	Shared his key message: “Only when you pursue something with passion can you truly succeed.”
+- Shared his key message: *"Only when you persue something with passion you can truly succeed".*
-	•	Engaged students with a fun activity by asking for the last letter of the English alphabet.
+- Engaged students with a **fun activity** by asking for the last letter of the English alphabet.
-	•	A student replied “A,” and he humorously accepted it as correct, lightening the mood.
+- A student replied "*A*", and he humorously accepted it as correct, lightening the mood.
-	•	His last minutes address was energetic, interactive, and served as a refreshing conclusion to the day.
+- His last miunte address was energetic, interactive, and served as a refreshing conclusion to the day.